MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 ---

-## Implement type-ahead search
+## Implement dynamic search

 `Input.ChoiceSet` is one of the important input components in Adaptive Cards.
-You can add a type-ahead search control to `Input.ChoiceSet` component to implement type-ahead search.
+You can add a dynamic search control to `Input.ChoiceSet` component to implement dynamic search.
 You can search and select the required information with the following selections:

 * Dropdown, such as expanded selection.
 * Radio button, such as single selection.